elliot-brooks/nlu-coursework/README.md

 ## Evaluating the models
 **Relevant files**
+- `src/AV_SVM_EVAL.ipynb`
-- `src/evaluate_models_dev.ipynb`
+- `src/AV_LSTM_EVAL.ipynb`
 - `data/dev.csv`

-Open the notebook `evaluate_models_dev.ipynb` in google colab and import BOTH model .zip files and the dev data set
+Open the notebook corresponding to the model you are testing.
+Upload the dev dataset as well as the .zip file of your chosen model

 `Run the notebook`